Service number (United States Army): Post-WWII and Korean War service numbers

-Between 1945 and 1947, the World War II draft force was slowly disbanded with the 30 and 40 million service number series formally discontinued.
-Personnel who chose to remain on active duty kept their original service numbers, regardless of their new component.
-The United States Air Force was also founded in September 1947, with enlisted personnel transferring into the new organization with their old Army service numbers while officers were either issued a new number or kept their Army number as well.
+Between 1945 and 1947, the World War II draft force was slowly disbanded as its members left service, and new issue of the 30 and 40 million service number series was formally discontinued.
+The Regular Army service number system, ranging from 10 to 19 million, remained unchanged.

+Personnel who chose to remain on active duty or reenlisted kept their original service numbers from their previous service, regardless of their component (Regular Army, Army Reserve, Army of the United States, or National Guard.
+The United States Air Force was also founded in September 1947; enlisted personnel transferred into the new organization kept their old Army service numbers, while officers were either issued a new number or kept their Army number as well.